AmineDjeghri/LLM-notes/Writerside/AI tools reviews/LLM Evaluation tools.md

 			- Dedicated support team

 	- **Usage and Deployment**:
-		- Local : CLI, Web viewer
+		- Local : CLI, Web viewer, node package, python & js support
-		-
+		- Docker for self hosting
+		- `share` command creates a publicly accessible URL, which means anyone who knows the URL can view your results.
+If you don't want anyone to see your results, you should keep your URL secret.

+After 2 weeks, all data associated with the URL is permanently deleted.
     - **Type** : package
     - **Runtime**: nodejs
     - **Updates & Maintenance**: Regular updates as features are improved and expanded.